 Self-paced learning courses put trainees in charge of their eLearning experience.
 Though they offer a broad range of benefits, lack of motivation and mental focus can prove to be problematic.
-In this article, we’ll share 7 helpful tips for creating effective and engaging courses for learners who want to learn at their own pace.
+In this article, we’ll share 7 helpful tips for creating effective and engaging self-paced eLearning courses for people who want to learn at their own pace.

 How To Create A Self-Paced eLearning Course